 - In TWRP, you cannot implement such functions.
 For that, TWRP requires an additional app such as the Magisk module.

-- For security, Orange Fox provides a text password, pin code, and a gesture key.
+- Orange Fox provides a text password, pin code, and gesture key for security.
 This makes the recovery more secure as compared to TWRP.

-- To flash Magisk Manager in TWRP, you need to download and install a Zip file separately.
+- To flash Magisk Manager in TWRP, you must download and install a Zip file separately.